 In 2003, The International Fryderyk Chopin Society invited Carmichael to play at Ostrogski Palace in Warsaw and Chopin's birthplace home, Zelazowa Wola.
 Upon entering that home, she said "I immediately sensed the unmistakable presence of Chopin's welcoming spirit, throughout my visit and while I played my concerts.
 It was an affirming and extraordinary feeling."
 Carmichael also played premieres of a rare Liszt work entitled "Salve Polonia," in Poland and the U.S. under the auspices of the Liszt Society of Poland and the Polish Arts and Culture Foundation.

 In the intervening years, Carmichael's own survival from cancer, and the years of 2011-2014, when she cared for her dear Mother with the same disease, significantly altered her life's direction.
-Now she says, "through those experiences, my understanding of music has deepened, and I am grateful for the opportunity to share great music once again with my audiences."
+"Through those experiences, my understanding of music has deepened, and I am grateful for the opportunity to share great music once again with my audiences."

 Carmichael has appeared at the Aspen Music Festival, the Grand Concert Hall at City Halls (Glasgow, Scotland), Ostrogski Palace Concert Hall (Warsaw, Poland), CAMI Hall in New York City, Denver Municipal Auditorium, the Salk Institute, Portland's "Art for the Ears," Chicago's PianoForte Series, New York's Ridotto Series, the Idyllwild Summer Music Festival, Radziejowice Palace (Poland), and many well-known Bay Area music series such as San Francisco's Old First Church, Berkeley's Trinity Chamber Concerts, Stanford University, San Francisco State University, the University of California at San Diego, and the University of California at Santa Cruz.
 Past collaborations include lecture/recitals with renowned Polish musicologist, music critic and journalist Stanislaw Dybowski and pianist for operatic tenor Monti Sauermann (Salzburg Landestheater.)
 Carmichael was honored to have a composition, entitled "Summer Idyll" written for her by the late New York composer Meyer Kupferman.
 Her radio and TV appearances include interviews and performances on Peninsula TV's "Focus on the Arts," KUSF-FM, KDFC-FM, and KPFA-FM's "Piano" program.
 She has played chamber music with former Principal 'Cellist of the New York Philharmonic, Laszlo Varga, and with members of the Scottish Chamber, San Francisco Opera, and the National Symphony Orchestras.
 Carmichael was invited to play Stravinsky"s "Sacre du Printempts," honoring the composer's 100th birthday at the International Stravinsky Symposium.